What Does It Mean to Refinance a House?

-Whether or not refinancing makes financial sense for you depends upon several factors.
+Whether or not refinancing your home loan makes financial sense for you depends upon several factors.
 They all have to do with your goals, financial situation and the options available to you.
-Here are the factors that will impact your decision:
+Here are some factors that will impact your home loan refinancing decision:

 - How much equity you have in your home – the more the better.

 - Your credit score – higher scores can get lower interest rates